jydv402/memno/README.md

 </p>

-- Memno is a **Flutter-based mobile app** for saving important links along with personal notes.
+- Memno is a **Flutter-based mobile and desktop app** for saving important links along with personal notes.
 It auto-fetches rich metadata for each link, supports offline usage, and generates unique 6-digit codes for easy fetching.

-- Think of it as your personal link + note vault with instant previews.
+- Think of it as your personal link + note vault with instant previews—now fully supported on **Android and Windows**.

 ![GitHub stars](https://img.shields.io/github/stars/jydv402/memno?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/jydv402/memno?style=social)